Last modified: 21 August 2015

-If you arrive at an airport, you pass through immigration control first (before collecting your luggage).
+If you arrive at an airport, you pass through immigration control first (before collecting your baggage).
 There are usually two main queues: one for European Economic Area and Swiss nationals, and one for everyone else.
 Make sure you join the correct queue.
-A Border Force Officer will look at your passport and check your Visa/Entry Clearance.
+A border force officer will look at your passport and check your visa/entry clearance.

-When you enter (or re-enter) the UK with Tier 4 immigration permission, the Border Force Officer must be satisfied that you speak English at the required level, without needing an interpreter.
-The UKBA's Modernised Guidance for staff assessing Tier 4 applications and entry (issued 17 July 2013) confirms on page 143 that officers "must not give [Tier 4 migrants] a test of any kind but rather follow the normal line of questioning."
+When you enter (or re-enter) the UK with Tier 4 immigration permission, the border force officer must be satisfied that you speak English at the required level, without needing an interpreter.
+The Home Office's Modernised guidance for staff assessing Tier 4 applications and entry (issued 14 August 2015)confirms on page 154 that officers "must not give [Tier 4 migrants] a test of any kind but rather follow the normal line of questioning."

 When you have found all your baggage you must pass through Customs Control.
 Join the queue for either the green channel if you have nothing to declare, the red channel if you have goods to declare, or the blue channel if you have arrived from an airport within the European Union (EU) where you have already cleared all your baggage through Customs Control.

 If you are travelling to the UK from a country outside the European Union and are carrying the equivalent of 10,000 euros or more in any currency (in cash, banker's draft or cheque of any kind) you will be required to declare this at Customs Control.

 Forms on which to make the declaration will be available when you arrive and you will be able to keep a copy of the completed form, which you should keep safely as evidence that you have made a declaration.
 Please note that a very large fine can be imposed if you do not make this declaration, or provide incorrect or incomplete information.